Allen-Tildesley/examples/GUIDE.md

 surrounded by gas, with the interfaces lying in the _xy_-plane.
 The two interfaces are located by fitting the instantaneous density profile to a difference of two tanh functions.
-Then the single-particle density function, relative to the interface locations, is calculated.
+Then the single-particle density function, relative to each of the interface locations, is calculated.
 To make the process as robust as possible, an initial guess at the mid-point of the liquid slab should be provided, and this is updated automatically as successive configurations are read in, so as to shift the liquid slab into